csc-training/openmp-offload/docs/07-interoperability.md

 # Device data interoperability

-- OpenMP includes methods to access to device data pointers
+- OpenMP includes methods to access the device data pointers in the host side
 - Device data pointers can be used to interoperate with libraries and other programming techniques available for accelerator devices
     - HIP/CUDA kernels and libraries